yym68686/ChatGPT-Telegram-Bot/README.md

 If you need follow-up function updates, the following deployment method is recommended:

 - Fork this repository first, then register for [Zeabur](https://zeabur.com).
 Currently, Zeabur does not support free Docker container deployment.
 If you need to use Zeabur to deploy the bot for this project, you will need to upgrade to the Developer Plan.
+Fortunately, Zeabur has introduced their [sponsorship program](https://zeabur.com/docs/billing/sponsor), which offers a one-month Developer Plan to all contributors of this project.
+If you have features you'd like to enhance, feel free to submit pull requests to this project.
 - Import from your own Github repository.
 - Set the required environment variables, and redeploy.
 - If you need function updates in the follow-up, just synchronize this repository in your own repository and redeploy in Zeabur to get the latest functions.